 The ugly side of the ship from store method

 Although ship from store initially sounds cost-effective, the unfortunate reality is that for businesses with high order volumes, ship from store is a waste of resources and time.

-The cost of overhauling your inventory management strategy, hiring extra staff for order fulfillment, training them, and increasing storage space will likely offset any profits you gain from reducing shipping time and shipping costs.
+The cost of overhauling your inventory management strategy, hiring extra staff for order fulfilment, training them, and increasing storage space will likely offset any profits you gain from reducing shipping time and shipping costs.